OKC Domestic Violence Defense Attorneys are looking forward to helping with your domestic violence case!

 But that would have risked everything.
 He could go to jail, lose his daughter, lose his job, and have his record forever tarnished.

 After discussing all of his options with Fassio Law, Scott met with a counselor to get some reports and assessments that the prosecutor wanted to see.
 After that, we were able to get his charge reduced. and, after completing a class and a little community service, this charge can be dismissed and Scott can move on with his life.

 If things have gotten out of hand with your significant other. leading to police involvement, make sure you've got an attorney on your side who can work with you and within the justice system to help you move on with your life!

 No one wants to spend time in prison or jail!
 So if you have been charged with any type of Assault and Battery offense, you need to hire the best attorney you can!
-Hire OKC Assault & Battery Defense Attorney Marcy Fassio to protect you in your Assault & Battery Case!
+Hire the OKC Assault & Battery Defense Attorneys at Fassio Law to protect you against Assault & Battery Charges!

 Domestic Assault and Battery - Domestic Violence Charges